bcgov/entity/docs/Way of Working/Firms requirements gathering.md

 ----
 November 10, 2021
 ----
 - ~9249 - when looking at this ticket, we realized that it isn't really secure to have anyone file an SP GP using any old corporation.
-OneStop doesn't have any security, and anyone can register their SP or GP to be any corporation, but maybe we should add some security?~
+OneStop doesn't have any security, and anyone can register their SP or GP to be any corporation, but maybe we should add some security?~  Kaine and Linda decided to follow guiding principle of like for like and not build in any additional security.
 - 9243 - registration statement output designs
-- 10019 - lots of questions
+- 10029 - lots of questions (see ticket)
+- what types of non-incorporated in BC businesses/organizations can register a SP/GP/DBA in BC?
+Need a list!
+Want to make some sort of drop-down list where user needs to specify they are one of these before we let them enter just a business name (no inc #) and optional BN#.
+- Court orders - have you ever had a court order to register an SP/GP/DBA?
+We're looking at SBC Offices doing any paper registrations instead of our staff and wondered if this was ever a scenario.

 ----
 November 3, 2021